jupyter/jupyter_client/docs/messaging.rst

 Message type: ``complete_reply``::

     content = {
+    # status should be 'ok' unless an exception was raised during the request,
+    # in which case it should be 'error', along with the usual error message content
+    # in other messages.
+    'status' : 'ok'

     # The list of all matches to the completion request, such as
     # ['a.isalnum', 'a.isalpha'] for the above example.
     'matches' : list,